logo for matrixlab-examples.com

 Matlab Examples - matrix manipulation

-In this page we study and experiment with matrix manipulation and boolean algebra.
+In this article we study and experiment with matrix manipulation and boolean algebra.
 These Matlab examples create some simple matrices and then combine them to form new ones of higher dimensions.
 We also extract data from certain rows or columns to form matrices of lower dimensions.

 Let's follow these Matlab examples of commands or functions in a script.